gsawrk/Resume/README.md

 # Resume
-The repo has my resume ovet the years.
+The repo has my resume over the years.

 I am having expertise in GPS, Automotive and Embedded domain